tektoncd/homebrew-tools/README.md

 brew tap tektoncd/tools
 ```

-After running the `brew tap` command above, you are ready download any of the [Tekton
+After running the `brew tap` command above, you are ready download any of the Tekton
-Homebrew formulas](#current-formulas).
+Homebrew formulas under the Current Formulas section below.

 ### Updates